mvolkmann/blog/src/swift/PhotosPicker.md

 // rendering it in a sheet controlled by a separate process.
 .photosPickerStyle(.inline)

+// This also embeds the PhotosPicker,
+// but it renders the photos in a single, scrollable row.
+// .photosPickerStyle(.inline)

 // This hides all controls normally rendered by the PhotosPicker.
 .photosPickerAccessoryVisibility(.hidden, edges: .all)